The Polyaspartic Advantage: Discover why Floortek’s coating is 10X more durable and faster to install than traditional epoxy.

 Polyaspartic, on the other hand, is a type of polyurea.
 It is a newer, high-performance coating developed for harsh environments, such as protecting steel on bridges and other outdoor structures.
 Its chemical structure gives it two critical advantages: flexibility and UV stability.

-• Adhesion: A professionally installed polyaspartic coating system, like those detailed on our Coating Products Page features an aggressive bond that adheres deeply into the prepared concrete pores.
+• Adhesion: A professionally installed polyaspartic coating system, like those detailed on our Coating Products Page, features an aggressive bond that adheres deeply into the prepared concrete pores.
 This permanent chemical bond keeps the coating system locked down for the life of the home warranty.
 Epoxy’s weaker bond is what allows things like hot tires to peel it right up off the floor—a common and expensive failure.

 ☀️ The UV Problem: Why Epoxy Turns Yellow and Fades

-This is arguably the most critical reason why polyaspartic is the superior choice for any homeowner in the United States, especially those who use their garages., patio coating service, or pool decks coating service That gets any direct sunlight.
+This is arguably the most critical reason why polyaspartic is the superior choice for any homeowner in the United States, especially those who use their garages, patio coating service, or pool decks coating service that gets any direct sunlight.

 • The Epoxy Failure: Epoxy is not UV stable.
 When exposed to the ultraviolet (UV) rays from the sun—even the small amounts that come through garage windows—it begins a process called "ambering" or "yellowing."
 The beautiful, vibrant color you chose starts to dull and turn an ugly, noticeable yellow over time.
 This is a fundamental chemical flaw that no amount of epoxy brand marketing can fix.